hapax/hapax.github.io/assets/mindjam.md

 I think the doctrine of necessity and Yes-saying has things to recommend it.
-Things like suffering, privation, and doubt are not always or necessarily bad, a point I will return to below.
+Suffering, privation, and doubt are not always or necessarily bad, a point I will return to below.
 But appraising them in the scheme of a healthy life, on which one trains the "unexhausted procreative will", is more complex and potentially individual than an undifferentiated Yes.